oo2smh/notes/Active/ps-pedac.md

 - `PEDAC` = Understand Problem, Examples, Data Structures, Algorithm, Code with intent
 - `ABC` =  Acclimate/Align to the prob, Buckets Blueprint (write a plan), Code & Console.log
-- `PPP` = Prep, Plan, Produce
+- `PPP` = Prep (PE steps), Plan (DA steps), Produce (C step)

 ## _ASSUMPTIONS_
 > The problem typically does not give enough info.
 Looking at the examples and text, some assumptions need to be made.
 Ask your interviewer to clarify any ambiguities that you may have.
+Here are some things to be on the lookout for separated by the common datatype that you may encounter.
 <!--~~~~~~~~~~~~~~~~~~-->

 <details> <summary>🐝 General Lookouts</summary>